junobuild/docs/blog/2024-04-30-How-to-build-a-secure-and-decentralized-blog-website-on-the-blockchain.md

 ## Prerequisites

-- Prior knowldge of working with HTML,CSS and JavaScript
+- Prior knowledge of working with HTML, CSS and JavaScript
 - Prior knowledge of working with terminal or command line
 - Prior knowledge of Github
 - Computer and Internet